Amnon Aharony: Early life and education

 Amnon Aharony was born in Jerusalem, and grew up in Netanya, Israel.
-He received his B.Sc. in Physics and Mathematics in 1964 from the Hebrew university.
+He received his B.Sc. in Physics and Mathematics in 1964 from the Hebrew University of Jerusalem.
 His M.Sc. thesis, under the supervision of Gideon Rakavy, was on the distorted wave Born approximation for direct nuclear reactions (1965), from the same university.
 He received his doctorate in 1972 from Tel Aviv University, under the supervision of Yuval Ne'eman.
 Thesis title: Aspects of time reversal symmetry violation.

 Career

 Aharony was a senior researcher in the Israel Army and Ministry of Defense during 1965–1972.
 In those years he was also a teaching instructor in Tel Aviv University.
 Aharony was a postdoctoral student at Cornell University with Michael Fisher, and also at Harvard University, the University of California, San Diego and at Bell Laboratories in Murray Hill.

 He returned to Israel in 1975 to become an associate professor of physics in Tel Aviv University, and a full professor in 1979.
 From 1990 he held the Moyses Nussenzveig Chair in Statistical Physics.
 Aharony retired from the university as Professor Emeritus in 2006.
 At that year he joined Ben Gurion University of the Negev, where he became Distinguished Professor Emeritus during 2013–2020.

 During the years, Aharony was a visiting professor at Harvard University, MIT, Boston University, University of Tokyo, NTT Japan, the International Institute of Physics, UFRN, Natal, Brazil, the Institute for Advanced Studies in Jerusalem, the Institute of theoretical physics of the Chinese Academy of Sciences in Beijing.
-He was also a Distinguished Professor at the National Cheng Kung University, Taiwan and a visiting scientist at the IBM Research laboratories in Yorktown Heights and in Zurich, the US National Laboratories in Argonne and the National Institute of Standards and Technology (NIST), the Beijing Computational Science Research Center and the Institute for Basic Science in Daejeon, Korea.
+He was also a Distinguished Professor at the National Cheng Kung University, Taiwan and a visiting scientist at the IBM Research laboratories in Yorktown Heights and in Zürich, the US National Laboratories in Argonne and the National Institute of Standards and Technology (NIST), the Beijing Computational Science Research Center and the Institute for Basic Science in Daejeon, Korea.

 Aharony was also an adjunct professor in the University of Oslo, Norway during the years 1987–2012, and a Consultant at IBM Research, MIT and the Weizmann Institute of Science (1987–present).